 Here you will find detailed background information about the LEGOLAND® Park and Holiday Village, our concept, attractions and partners.

-“Awesome awaits!” – this is the slogan for the eight theme worlds at LEGOLAND Deutschland.
-Located in the Bavarian town of Günzburg, the Park features more than 50 attractions and thousands of models assembled from more than 55 million LEGO bricks, offering a unique experience for families with kids aged two to twelve, along with various accommodation options.
-The Resort is a paradise for young treasurehunters, pirates, explorers, knights and brave roller-coaster riders.
-The heart of the Park is MINILAND, where you can find cities and landscapes reconstructed in detail at a scale of 1:20, along with famous Star Wars™ scenes at the LEGO Star Wars Model Display.
+“Awesome awaits!” – this is the slogan for the nine theme worlds at LEGOLAND Deutschland Resort.
+Located in the Bavarian town of Günzburg, the park features more than 55 attractions and thousands of models assembled from more than 56 million LEGO bricks, offering a unique experience for families with kids aged two to twelve, along with various accommodation options.
+The resort is a paradise for young treasurehunters, pirates, explorers, knights and brave roller-coaster riders.
+The heart of the park is the MINILAND.
+You can find very detailed recreations of cities and landscapes along with famous Star Wars™ scenes at the LEGO Star Wars Model Display.
 Guests can learn about the building material of LEGOLAND at the LEGO Factory, which displays the LEGO brick production.

 Model construction: a dream career as a LEGO model designer

-Before the Park opened its gates in 2002, 140 model designers in the Danish town of Billund (headquarters of the LEGO Company) were hard at work for three years planning, building and finally transporting the new models to Günzburg.
-Today, almost fifteen years later, no less than 55 million LEGO bricks have been assembled throughout the Park.
+Before LEGOLAND Deutschland opened its gates in 2002, 140 model designers in the Danish town of Billund (headquarters of the LEGO Company) were hard at work for three years planning, building and finally transporting the new models to Günzburg.
+Today, fifteen years later, no less than 56 million LEGO bricks have been assembled throughout the park.
 At the neighbouring LEGOLAND Holiday Village, almost another four million bricks have been used.
-There any predefined training or career programme to work as a LEGO model designer.
+There isn’t any predefined training or career programme to work as a LEGO model designer.
 What is important is imagination, manual and technical skills, along with an ability to visualise things in three dimensions.

 LEGOLAND Holiday Village: Spend a night in the LEGO world